stefanpenner/lcc.live/doc/CLOUDFLARE_CACHE_PURGE.md

 ```

 The deployment process will:
-1. Build the Docker image
+1. Build the OCI image with Bazel
 2. Deploy the new version
 3. Automatically run the cache purge script
 4. Health check the new deployment